• Skip to primary navigation

 Step-by-Step Instructions

-Now to show you how truly simple this buttermilk-pumpkin pound cake is.
-We start by combining our flour, spices and salt, and then we sift the mixture.
+Step 1: We start by combining the dry ingredients, including our flour, baking soda, baking powder, spices and salt in a medium bowl, and then we sift the mixture (photo 1).
 To sift, you can use an actual sifter, a fine-mesh sieve or even a whisk.
-In case you've never sifted a flour mixture, here's a quick video that shows all three ways.
+In case you've never sifted a flour mixture, check out the video in the recipe card that shows how I like to use a fine-mesh sieve for sifting.

 How to Serve